devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ---

-# Part XIX — How I'd Actually Prepare
+# Part XIX: How I'd Actually Prepare

 ## 95. My Own Preparation Method

 My preparation followed four steps, and it's the same method I hand to anyone I'm mentoring toward this exam:

-1. Understand the concepts — not commands in isolation, the model in §1 and §70–71.
+1. Understand the concepts, not commands in isolation, the model in §1 and §70–71.
 2. Get hands-on.
 Read-only understanding of Terraform is thin understanding; run `init`, `plan`, `apply`, `destroy` against real (disposable, sandboxed) infrastructure until the workflow is muscle memory.
 3. Work through practice tests.
-4. Write notes only for what you got wrong or found genuinely confusing — not a re-transcription of the whole syllabus.
+4. Write notes only for what you got wrong or found genuinely confusing, not a re-transcription of the whole syllabus.

 After every practice question missed, don't just note the correct letter.
 Write the underlying concept in your own words.
 For example, instead of: